oneclickvirt/oneclickvirt.github.io/docs/en/index.md

 - title: Based on mainstream systems development
   details: Based on long-term maintenance releases of Debian, Ubuntu, Centos, etc., there is always a way to virtualize containers or virtual machines, no matter what the system is.
 - title: Comes with internal and external port forwarding and automatic IP address assignment
-  details: Self-contained internal and external port forwarding and automatic IP address allocation, including TCP, UDP, VNC, RDP and other protocols, without manual management
+  details: Self-contained internal and external port forwarding and automatic IP address allocation (including IPV6、IPV4), including TCP, UDP, VNC, RDP and other protocols, without manual management
 - title: Batch Virtualization
   details: Supports batch opening of containers or virtual machines using KVM, LXC, Docker virtualization
 - title: Multi-system and multi-environment support